Last Updated on November 18, 2020

-Now, let us see how the BLoC architecture works.
+Now, let us see how the BLoC architecture in Flutter state management works.

 The above diagram depicts a simple flow of execution when a user interacts with your application.
 When a user clicks a UI component of your application, it sends an event (action) to the BLoC component.

 After that, the BLoC component interprets the action and executes the required business logic.
 It passes the state change of the destination widget that will show the results of his/her action.

 Here, to understand the role of InheritedWidget in Flutter state management, you should read ahead.